 ftp_dpm_[DATA SOURCE ID FOR SYNC TABLE]_[DATA SOURCE ID FOR TAXONOMY]_[TIMESTAMP][.sync or .overwrite][.SPLIT_NUMBER][.gz]

 - The [DATA SOURCE ID FOR SYNC TABLE] tells AAM what user ID type your file contains.
-If the file contains your own cookie IDs, this should be the ID of the Data Source that you created in your initial integration setup to store your ID sync table (See this article for more details—may require logging into the Adobe Partner Exchange to view).
+If the file contains your own cookie IDs, this should be the ID of the Data Source that you created in your initial integration setup to store your ID sync table (See this article for more details—may require logging into the Adobe Technology Partner Program to view).
 If you have forgotten what that Data Source ID is, log into AAM and go to Audience Data > Data Sources.
-Search for a Data Source called “_Your Organization Name_ ID sync” Use the ID of that Data Source.
+Search for a Data Source called “_Your Organization Name_ ID sync”.
+Use the ID of that Data Source.
 For mobile device IDs, there are two universal sync tables:

 - Use ID 20914 in your data file name if the file contains Android IDs (GAIDs).

 - Use ID 20915 in your data file name if the file contains iOS IDs (IDFAs).